do5-5anto5/rest-with-springboot-java/README.md

-# Rest with Springboot Java
+# REST with Springboot and Java

-# Notice that as the application evolves, new commits are in new branches ordered by theme of development
+# Note that the commits were divided and organized by branches, as the API was developed.

+#Branch main will always be updated entire project with the latest commit, for a more linear view.